mechmotum/mechmotum.github.io/content/czi-sympy-wrapup.rst

 Introducing SymPy Biomechanics
 ==============================

-We have developed a new sub-package, sympy.physics.biomechanics_, that enables including musculotendon force actuators in multibody dynamics models created with ``sympy.physics.mechanics``. ``biomechanics`` contains these primary
+We have developed a substantial new sub-package, sympy.physics.biomechanics_, that enables including musculotendon force actuators in multibody dynamics models created with ``sympy.physics.mechanics``. ``biomechanics`` contains these primary modules:
-modules:

 - ``curve.py``: contains classes that represent mathematical functional relationships between the time-varying muscle-tendon length, velocity, and